EmmaDawsonDev/EmmaDawsonDev/README.md

-🎓 I'm soon to start working as a software developer consultant.
+🎓 I work as a software developer consultant at Futurice in Stockholm
 🔭 In my spare time I'm working on open source accessibility projects
 🌱 I’m currently learning Next.js
-💬 I would love to talk about open source and accessibility.
+💬 I would love to talk about open source and accessibility
 👨‍💻 My portfolio is available at https://emmadawson.dev
 📫 How to reach me: emma.l.dawson@gmail.com
 📸 [My youtube channel](https://www.youtube.com/channel/UCNqgIdr3ycieeS9xZu1HYfg)